ly-s20/ios101-project2-wordle-starter/README.md

 Submitted by: **San Ly**

-**Wordle** is an app that ... [ allows users to
+**Wordle** is an app that allows users to

-1. Update the number of letters.
+1. Update the number of letters
-2. Update the number of guesses.
+2. Update the number of guesses
-3. Update the theme settings.
+3. Update the theme settings
-4. Update the alien wordle settings.]
+4. Update the alien wordle settings

 Time spent: **4** hours spent in total